 The Womens Organisation is a charitable organisation registered in the United Kingdom.
 The address of the registered office is given in the charity information on page 1 of these financial statements.
-The nature of the charity's operations and principal activities are described in the Trustees' Report on pages 2 to 10.
+The nature of the charity's operations and principal activities are described in the Trustees' Report on page 3.

 The charity constitutes a public benefit entity as defined by FRS 102.
-The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) issued in October 2019, the Companies Act 2006, the Charities Act 2011 and UK Generally Accepted Accounting Practice.
+The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) issued in October 2020, the Companies Act 2006, the Charities Act 2011 and UK Generally Accepted Accounting Practice.

-The financial statements are prepared on a going concern basis under the historical cost convention, modified to include certain items at fair value.
+The financial statements are prepared on a going concern basis under the historical cost convention.
 The financial statements are prepared in sterling which is the functional currency of the charity and rounded to the nearest pound.